 The management of the City's surplus cash is governed by an Investment Policy administered by the Office of the Treasurer & Tax Collector.
 In order of priority, the objectives of this Investment Policy are the preservation of capital, liquidity and yield.
 The preservation of capital is the foremost goal of any investment decision, and investments generally are made so that securities can be held to maturity.
-Once safety and liquidity objectives have been achieved, the Treasurer then attempts to generate a favorable return by maximizing interest earnings without compromising the first two objectives.
+Once preservation and liquidity objectives have been achieved, the Treasurer then attempts to generate a favorable return by maximizing interest earnings without compromising the first two objectives.
 A report detailing the investment portfolio and investment activity, including the market value of the portfolio, is submitted to the Mayor and the Board of Supervisors monthly and is made available on the City's website.
-(These reports are not incorporated by reference herein.)

 The investment portfolio is structured with the objective of enabling the City to meet all disbursement requirements that are anticipated from any fund during the subsequent six months.
-As of February 29, 2008 the City's surplus investment fund consisted of the investments classified in Table A-11, and had the investment maturity distribution presented in Table A-12.
+As of June 30, 2008, the City's surplus investment fund consisted of the investments classified in Table A-11, and had the investment maturity distribution presented in Table A-12.